This course is open for applications.

 - Course code:

 - Architecture and the Built Environment

 - Three years full-time; four years sandwich

 - Dr Jo Hare and Dr Richard Mawle

 - Key fact:

-As you progress, you will work on design briefs for live projects for a range of industry clients.
-In previous years, these have included Jaguar Land rover, Dremel Bosch, Omlet and Virgin Marussia Formula 1.
-You will have the opportunity to take part in exhibitions and grow your network at industry presentations.
+Work on design briefs for a range of industry clients.
+Past organisations have included Jaguar Land Rover, Dremel Bosch, Omlet and Virgin Marussia Formula 1.
+Take part in exhibitions and grow your network at industry presentations.

 - Product Design Studio 1